 In July 2011, Franklin County, Virginia ranked seventh in the Annual Digital Counties Survey for communities with a population less than 150,000 – their third year in a row in the top ten.
 Their innovative use of information and communications technologies has made this small locality, with a mere 56,000 residents, a force to be reckoned with.
 “Digital is just a whole lot easier,” says Sandie Terry, IT Director for the Franklin County Board of Supervisors.
 “It’s more dynamic.”
-They’ve been using a government digital signage system powered by AxisTV digital signage software to push content to their audience since the summer of 2007.
+They’ve been using government digital signs powered by AxisTV digital signage software to push content to their audience since the summer of 2007.

 “We opened a new workforce development facility that year,” explains Terry,” and wanted to focus on economic development initiatives, and education and re-education of the local workforce.”
 In January 2009, they expanded the system to include the government center and a new branch library 30 minutes outside the town of Rocky Mount, part of the Roanoke Metropolitan Statistical Area and seat of local government.
 This expansion included wayfinding and class schedules.
 “What we really liked was the ease of deployment,” says Cathy Thurman of the IT Department, the primary content creator on the digital signage system.
 “Visix has been in the business a lot longer than some of these other companies.
 The others may seem initially to be more cost-effective, but Visix gives us what we really need in the long run.”